-- Studies to Enhance a World Perspective A student must receive 6 hours credit in the same language at either the 100 or 200 level based on the results of the placement exam. - Senior Capstone Course (as listed in major hours below) Chemistry 412
+- Studies in Mathematics and Science (9-11 hours) MATH 125 or higher...
+(3 credits) Laboratory Science (6-8 credits) - Studies to Enhance a World Perspective A student must receive 6 hours credit in the same language at either the 100 or 200 level based on the results of the placement exam. - Senior Capstone Course (as listed in major hours below) CHEM 412